-I’m a member and also trustee of the Britain Nigeria Educational Trust, and was recently invited (and accepted) to join an expert advisory panel for the British Library’s exhibition on West African literary culture, Word, Symbol, Song.
+He is a member and trustee of the Britain Nigeria Educational Trust, and was a member of the advisory panel for the British Library’s exhibition on West African literary culture, Word, Symbol, Song.